FC København

 stop a few minutes away by the stunning Frederiks Kirke.
 The service stopped to

 fans.
 This wouldn’t do!
+I reasoned

-of getting on the next one.
 The 1A pulled in at Amalienborg stop.
 If anything,

 it was busier than the previous one, but I was prepared.
-I jumped on half way
+I jumped on halfway

 up when a couple got off.
+It was very

 cosy, but it wasn’t a very long journey.
-A local was chatting to me but I got
+A local was chatting to me, but I got

 by on smiles and nods, which seemed to satisfy him.
 Nearly everyone got off at Trianglen,